-The reports of email’s death have been greatly exaggerated.
+The reports of email’s death are greatly exaggerated.

-ConvertKit’s target market is for bloggers, especially personal brands.
-Where ConvertKit can work with eCommerce, it’s really not best suited for that audience.
+ConvertKit’s target market is bloggers, especially personal brands.
+Although ConvertKit can work with e-commerce sites, it’s really not best suited for that use.

 ConvertKit is a relative newcomer to the ESP market.
 It was founded in 2015 by Nathan Barry.
-CoinvertKit has about 40 employees and over 14,000 customers.
+ConvertKit has about 40 employees and more than 14,000 customers.

 ActiveCampaign was founded by Jason VandeBoom in 2003.
 It originally started as software you purchased and installed locally.
-In 2013, they changed to be a SaaS.
-ActiveCampaign has over 500 employees and over 80,000 customers.
+In 2013, ActiveCampaign changed to a software as a service (SaaS) model.
+ActiveCampaign has more than 500 employees and more than 80,000 customers.

 Both services have a lot of similar features.
-Let’s discuss the similarities first.
+Let’s discuss these similarities first.

-- Automations — Both allow you to create complex email marketing funnels and trigger them based upon various triggers.
+- Automations — Both services allow you to create complex email marketing funnels based on various triggers.